Dialpad LogoDialpad Logo Icon

 First call resolution (FCR) can come in handy as one of many important metrics to keep track of in the pursuit of exceptional customer service.

-What is “first call resolution?”
+What is FCR?

-How do you measure first call resolution?
+How to measure first call resolution

 Total Number of Calls Resolved on First Attempt